zamdzhiev/Qimaera/README.md

 The Qubit type is used to identify individual qubits.
 This type does not carry any quantum state information.

 The QuantumState interface is an abstraction over the representation of a quantum state.
 It is parameterised by the number of qubits it contains.
 It introduces a few operations on qubits:
- * newQubits    : Adds $p$ new qubits to a quantum state.
+ * newQubits    : Adds p new qubits to a quantum state.
  * applyUnitary : Apply a unitary gate to a set of qubits.
 The parameters are the linear vector of qubit identifiers for the set of qubits and the unitary operator.
  * measure      : Measure a set of qubits.
 The parameters is the linear vectors of identifiers for the qubits we wish to measure.
  * run          : Run a sequence of quantum operations, starting with no qubits and measuring all the qubits at the end.